 Looking for a new spin on the traditional turkey?
-Here, six ideas to inspire you — plus some tips for preparing a lighter feast.
+Here, some ideas to inspire you — plus some tips for preparing a lighter feast.

 Long cooking times and dried out white meat are issues that plague the popular baking method.
 The solution: take the bird apart.
 Disassembling and cooking a turkey in three parts (breast portion and two legs) cuts down on overall cooking time (to as little as two and a half hours) while ensuring that both the white and dark meat are cooked to perfection.
 This method is also compatible for variations on the traditional roast, such as bacon-wrapped or vegetable, popcorn or fruit-stuffed versions.

 Where to find the technique: Julia Child’s cookbook The Way to Cook tackles the stuffing and provides helpful illustrations on how to disassemble and de-bone.
 With her technique, the legs are removed, partially de-boned and stored in the fridge until the last hour and a half or so of cooking.